 Rarely, if at all, are young people seeing the potential short and long-term consequences of alcohol use in the media around them.
 While initially someone who self-soothes with alcohol may feel more relaxed, study after study has found that alcohol can, over time, make anxiety and depression worse.
 Media simply does not depict these negative consequences of use.

-April is Alcohol Awareness Month.
-This is a good time for parents and other trusted adults to consider the messaging that we are sending to the young people in our lives and to consider what we can do to support the young people we care about in making healthy decisions around alcohol use.
+It is always a good time for parents and other trusted adults to consider the messaging that we are sending to the young people in our lives.
+We need to consider what we can do to support the young people we care about in making healthy decisions around alcohol use.

 First and foremost, as trusted adults it is important to communicate early and often.
 Regular conversations are critical to combatting media’s messaging around alcohol (and other substances).
 Start these conversations by age 12 or earlier and before young people are in situations where they must make decisions about using alcohol.
 One conversation is never enough.
 Short on-going conversations are most effective.